OfficeDev/office-js-docs/reference/word/range.md

 [RangeCollection](rangecollection.md)

 ### insertBookmark(name: string)
 Inserts a bookmark on the range.
-If a bookmark of the same name exists, it is replaced.
+If a bookmark of the same name exists somewhere, it is deleted first.

 #### Syntax
 ```js